In this article, we focus on a range of school security threats and risks to teacher and pupil safety.

 However, school security could also benefit from ANPR cameras.

 ANPR CCTV cameras capture car number plates and log them on a system.
-Let’s just say a teacher spots a suspicious vehicle often nearby the school.
-This number plate can then be monitored.
-Footage can be reviewed internally to see if any criminal activity is taking place.
+Let’s just say a teacher spots a suspicious vehicle often nearby the school, this number plate can then be monitored and footage can be reviewed internally to see if any criminal activity is taking place.

 A preventative measure could be a key fob entry system.
-Each pupil has a fob, and access to the school is granted by presenting it next to a reader.
+Each pupil has a fob, granting them access to the school when they present it next to a reader.

 No fob, no entry.